evanteems/nodejs-readme/example/README.md

         install node.js, then install inquirer/util pack

     ## Usage
-        Creates and renders a README.md file
+        Creates and ultimately displays a README.md file

     ## Credit
         N/A